explosion/thinc/website/docs/api-backends.md

 </inline-list>

 Perform sequence-wise max pooling for data in the ragged format.
+Zero-length sequences are not allowed.
+A `ValueError` is raised if one any element in `lengths` is zero.

 | Argument    | Type                             | Description                 |
 | ----------- | -------------------------------- | --------------------------- |